Nikon D610 vs Df

 With 24.2MP, the D610 offers a higher resolution than the Df (16.2MP), but the D610 has smaller individual pixels (pixel pitch of 5.97μm versus 7.29μm for the Df).
 It is noteworthy in this context that the two cameras were released in close succession, so that their sensors are from the same technological generation.

-For most cameras, data on sensor performance has been reported by DXO Mark.
-This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
+This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under review, the D610 has a notably higher overall DXO score than the Df (overall score 5 points higher), which gives it an advantage in terms of imaging quality.
-This advantage is based on 0.5 bits higher color depth, 1.3 EV in additional dynamic range, 0.2 stops of reduced low light sensitivity.
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+This advantage is based on 0.5 bits higher color depth, 1.3 EV in additional dynamic range, and 0.2 stops of reduced low light sensitivity.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The D610 indeed provides movie recording capabilities, while the Df does not.
 The highest resolution format that the D610 can use is 1080/30p.